AleksandarDzudzevic/Research_Rust_Pt1/Research_Log.md

 - Finished Rustlings errors
 - Learned about
 - Learned how to better use Option and Result enum and learned about wrapping values in Some()
-- Started the undergrad exercise
+- Started the undergrad exercise and passed first 2 tests.
 - Committed and pushed on GitHub